alex3025/ilo-fans-controller/README.md

     ```sh
     gunicorn -b 0.0.0.0:8000 -k uvicorn.workers.UvicornWorker ilo-fans-proxy:app
     ```
-    > `8000` can be changed to whatever port you want (as long as it's not used by any another service), but remember to change it also in the PHP script.
+    > `8000` can be changed to whatever port you want (as long as it's not in use), but don't forget to change it also in the PHP script.

     If it's working, press `CTRL+C` to terminate the process and continue with the guide.

 5. Create a service to run the script automatically on startup:

-    Make a new file `/etc/systemd/system/ilo-fans-proxy.service` and paste the following text in it _(don't forge to change the placeholders)_:
+    Make a new file `/etc/systemd/system/ilo-fans-proxy.service` and paste the following text in it _(remember to change the `<placeholders>`)_:

     ```ini
     [Unit]